 - The Management of the Supervision work

-- The primary purpose of supervision is to ensure that the therapist is addressing the needs of the client.
+- The primary purpose of supervision is to ensure that the supervisee addresses the client’s needs.

-- the relationship between therapist and client, to enhance its therapeutic effectiveness.
+- The relationship between supervisee and client to enhance its therapeutic effectiveness.

-- monitoring and supporting the therapist in the therapist role.
+- Monitoring and supporting the supervisee in the therapist role.

-- assisting the therapist to develop his/her professional identity through reflection on the work, in the context of this relationship, which will be both critical and supportive.
+- Assisting the supervisee to develop their professional identity through reflection on the work in the context of this relationship which will be both challenging and supportive.

-- clarifying the relationships between therapist, client, supervisor, and [if any] the organisations
+- Clarifying the relationships between supervisee, client, supervisor, and [if any] organisations involved.

 - Supervision is therefore not primarily concerned with: